Description of Research Area

 Guiry EJ, Szpak P, Richards MP, 2016.
 Effects of lipid extraction and ultrafiltration on stable carbon and nitrogen isotopic compositions of fish bone collagen.
 Rapid Communications in Mass Spectrometry 30, 1591-1600. doi:10.1002/rcm.7590.
 [DOWNLOAD .pdf]

-Opportunities are currently available for graduate students interested in this research area.
+Opportunities are currently available for graduate and undergraduate students interested in this research area.